TBXark/shell-ask/README.md

-# shell-ask (shell ver)
+# **shell-ask** (shell ver)

-Ask LLM directly from your terminal
+Ask LLM directly from your terminal, and let the AI answer your terminal's output without leaving the terminal.
+Or generate shell commands you're not familiar with.
+A bash script will do the trick.
+You can even manually write plugins to let AI help you do more things.

 ![](./preview.png)